 Gibson took a few steps toward Perez.
 So did Cardinals first baseman Orlando Cepeda.
 This star-studded convergence of future Hall of Famers caused both benches to empty.

 No punches were thrown.
 Just when it appeared order was being restored, the Reds relievers came storming onto the field from the bullpen.
 They were led by Bob Lee, a 6-foot-3, 225-pound hulk who made a beeline for Cepeda.

 Fights erupted.
-According to the book “El Birdos” (Doug Feldman, 2007 McFarland & Co.), Cepeda punched Pete Rose three times in the back of the head.
+According to the book “El Birdos” (Doug Feldmann, 2007 McFarland & Co.), Cepeda punched Pete Rose three times in the back of the head.
 Gibson wrestled with Reds second baseman Tommy Helms as the fight spilled into a dugout.
 When Rose and others went to Helms’ rescue, Gibson began grabbing Reds players off the dugout floor and hurled them, one by one, onto the field.
 Cardinals outfielder Bobby Tolan, watching from the top dugout step, dived into the pile of brawlers to help Gibson.

 According to multiple published accounts, it took 20 St. Louis policemen 12 minutes to break up the fights.
 One policeman, Robert Casey, suffered a dislocated jaw in the fracas.